Blog

 Sit Your A$$ Down

 Not really, just go with it.
 You’ve just been introduced to a move that makes ZERO sense.
-Maybe it’s a nutty flamingo sequence that starts on one side and ends in Nebraska.
+Maybe it’s a nutty flamenco sequence that starts on one side and ends in Nebraska.
 Maybe you’re new and that inversion is hurting your brain.
 Maybe it’s something you’ve been revisiting periodically for months and HOW does it not make sense yet????!!!!!!!

 Friend, I HEAR THAT.
 I do.
 How do I know all the parts of a perfect handstand, but I still banana the crap out of every attempt?
 How can you recite every element of a textbook inversion, but still not be able to haul your butt over your head?
-How can Laverne write a thesis on the theory behind a Sparkle Twirly Hip Circle Drop, but still crumple every time they get to step 4?
+How can Mica write a thesis on the theory behind a Sparkle Twirly Hip Circle Drop, but still crumple every time they get to step 4?
 Because some things just take time to set up residence in our bodies, and like St Celine says, “that’s the way it is”.

 (“When you want it the most, there’s no easy way out; when you’re ready to go and your heart’s left in doubt, don’t give up on your faith…” Come on people, it’s practically perfect, just replace “love” with “circus”. 😉